dgraham6/Taxi-EDA/README.md

 # Introduction

 Did you know you spend around <span style="color:red">37,935</span> hours of your life driving?
 According to this [estimate](https://www.tempo.io/blog/how-do-people-spend-their-time#:~:text=According%20to%20a%20study%20done%20by%20the%20Harvard%20health), the average American spends a significant amount of their short life driving.

 Computer Science majors spend a lot of time trying to shave off milliseconds from their programs, so it follows that we might also want to spend the time to optimize such a time-consuming activity in all of our lives.
 If you're like me, you've always been curious about how software like Google Maps, Apple Maps, and Waze estimate ETAs and why there are differences between their given routes.

-In this project, I'll attempt to estimate travel times from a large dataset of compl.ted taxi trips,
+In this project, I attempt to estimate travel times from a large dataset of completed taxi trips.

-I'm using the [Taxi Trips in 2024 in the District of Columbia dataset](https://catalog.data.gov/dataset/taxi-trips-in-2024) from the Department of For-Hire Vehicles, which is intended for public  The data is from the entire year of 2024.
-As of today, there are 10 taxi files combined, totaling over 2.4 million rows.
-The dataset includes 27 columns, with some of the most relevant for this project being the pickup and drop-off locations and trip duration., In this notebook, we explore taxi trip durations by first examining and visualizing the original dataset, addressing missing values, and engineering new features like trip distance and direction.
-Potential outliers are identified and removed to improve data reliability.
+I used the [Taxi Trips in 2024 in the District of Columbia dataset](https://catalog.data.gov/dataset/taxi-trips-in-2024) from the Department of For-Hire Vehicles, which is intended for public use.
+The data is from the entire year of 2024.
+There are 11 taxi files combined, totaling over 2.4 million rows.
+The dataset includes 27 columns, with key ones being pickup and drop-off locations, trip duration, and mileage.

+The end goal is to build a model that predicts trip duration with the all the infromation available when the taxi driver begins the trip.

-To enhance the dataset, we incorporate external data, including hourly D.C weather details via the Open-Meteo API and theoretically fastest routes using the OSRM API.
+To enhance the dataset, we incorporated external data, including hourly D.C. weather details via the Open-Meteo API and theoretically fastest routes using the OSRM API.
 These additions allow us to analyze the effects of weather and route efficiency on trip durations.

-We analyze these features to understand their relationship with the target variable, `trip_duration`.
-Visualizations, including histograms and time-based trends, are used to uncover patterns, such as peak travel times and anomalies in short trip durations.
+We analyzed these features to understand their relationship with the target variable, `trip_duration`.
+Visualizations, including histograms and time-based trends, were used to uncover patterns, such as peak travel times and anomalies in short trip durations.

 A baseline regression model was developed using simple features and minimal preprocessing, achieving an RMSLE of 0.824.
 This serves as a starting point for comparison.
-To improve prediction accuracy, we engineer new features such as the geographic center of trips and polynomial terms, leveraging advanced preprocessing pipelines and hyperparameter tuning.
+To improve prediction accuracy, we engineered new features such as the geographic center of trips and polynomial terms, leveraging advanced preprocessing pipelines and hyperparameter tuning.

-Lastly, we briefly consider framing the problem as a classification challenge, offering additional perspectives for future work.
-This notebook concludes with the deployment of a refined XGBoost model to achieve a balance between complexity and prediction accuracy. ingle dataset.
+Finally, we experimented with different models before selecting the most appropriate one, forming our final predictions and conclusions.

 ### Map Visualization of Trip Origins

-The map below displays the origins of a sample of 1,000 taxi trips in Washington, D.C., using marker points to represent the geographic distribution.
+The map below displays the origins of a sample of 1,000 taxi trips origns in Washington, D.C. from our dataset, using marker points to represent the geographic distribution.

 <div style="display: flex; justify-content: center; align-items: center; margin: 20px 0;">
   <iframe